 In the early days of your startup, ownership is pretty easy to determine.
 For two co-founders, ownership can be as simple as, “I own 50%, you own 50%”.
 Even if you raise funding from friends and family, tracking ownership can usually be done in a spreadsheet.
-It can look something like this:
+A cap table example can look something like this:

 In financial terms, this is what’s called a capitalization table, or cap table for short.
 So, what is cap table?
+The official cap table definition is “a spreadsheet or table that shows the equity capitalization for a company”.
 Your very first cap table could very well just include a table listing the owners of the company, and their respective percentage stakes in the company.

 By the time you start issuing options and/or get into later funding rounds, however, things get very complex very quickly.
-Before you know it you are having to track equity dilution, model exit scenarios, monitor compliance issues, and put together a waterfall analysis.
+Before you know it you're having to track equity dilution, model exit scenarios, monitor compliance issues, and put together a waterfall analysis.

-The cap table is critical from both sides of the table.
-Future investors will want to see what they are buying into beforehand, and you will want to know the current equity position for you and your employees.
-There are horror stories out there of entrepreneurs walking away with nothing or with debt despite what appears to be a lucrative exit scenario.
+Cap table management is critical from both sides of the table.
+Future investors will want to see what they're buying into beforehand, and you'll want to know the current equity position for you and your employees.
+There are horror stories of entrepreneurs walking away with nothing or in debt despite what appeared to be a lucrative exit scenario.

 |Jacki, from college